 A Sphynx cat’s lack of fur means it is vulnerable outside whether it’s cold, wet or sunny.
 Most people recommend always keeping a Sphynx indoors for these reasons.

 Indoor life requires a cat litter box and plenty of good-quality litter – more expense.
 Apparently a Sphynx cat’s poop is quite smelly so a covered litter box is recommended.
 This one is great for odor control (click to read reviews on Amazon).
 Pick a dust-free litter that won’t cling to your Sphynx cat’s oily skin.
 This litter is dust-free and is reported to be great at sealing in odors.

 Sphynx cats love company and attention.
 Many people say you should buy a pair (huge expense here, obviously!) to keep each other company when you’re out.
 If you have one cat and are out for a long period of time each day, buy your Sphynx plenty of toys to entertain it.
 A scratching tree/condo provides excellent entertainment and exercise, especially one like this with a cozy den included.

 Can you afford a Sphynx cat?

 So now you know why Sphynx cats cost so much to buy and keep on costing a fair amount of money once you own one.
 So make sure you work out how much you will need to spend every year of owning a Sphynx, bearing in mind their lifespan can be 14 years and even more.

 You may never afford a holiday again, you probably won’t be buying designer outfits anymore, if your car breaks down you won’t be replacing it but you will be very happy with your gorgeous hairless kittie!

-Sphynx cats are rare and this makes them more expensive than other purebred cats.
-They also cost a lot to keep so bear this in mind before you commit to buying one.
+Sphynx cats are rare and this is one reason why the Sphynx cat price is high compared to other purebred cats.
+Breeding a Sphynx is also costly.
+Once you own one, the costs are ongoing so bear this in mind before you commit to buying one.